nuxeo-sandbox/nuxeo-labs-thumbnail-automation/README.md

 ### 2. Override one (or more) of the default ThumbnailFactory

-This is done by telling the ThumbnailServoce to use the specific factory class of this plugin, available at `nuxeo.labs.thumbnail.automation.ThumbnailAutomationFactory`.
+This is done by telling the ThumbnailService to use the specific factory class of this plugin, available at `nuxeo.labs.thumbnail.automation.ThumbnailAutomationFactory`.

 Here, we override the Picture thumbnail factory: